DoctorWkt/TTL_TicTacToe/design_notes.md

 encoded into a "state number".
 A state number and the 9-bit "user moves" pattern is enough to look up the next move the board should play.

-There are actually several hundred "board move" situations, but I needed to encode these into 4 bits, and I was already outputting 4 bits for the board's move.
+There are actually several hundred "board move" situations; I needed to encode these into 4 bits as I was already outputting 4 bits for the board's move.
 Thus, the 4-bit state number is actually a hash value;
 several "board move" situations hash down to the same state number.